Olivetti typewriters: Valentine (1969)

+In 2016, David Bowie's Valentine typewriter sold at auction by Sotheby's in London for £45,000 (US $57,000).

 Studio 46 (1973)

-The electromechanical models
+Electromechanical models

 The Editor series was used for speed typing championship competition.
 The Editor 5 from 1969 was the top model of that series, with proportional spacing and the ability to support justified text borders.
 In 1972 the electromechanical typeball machines of the Lexicon 90 to 94C series were introduced, as competitors to the IBM Selectric typewriters, the top model 94c supported proportional spacing and justified text borders like the Editor 5, as well as lift-off correction.

 Lexikon 80e

 Praxis 48 (1964)

 Based on Tekne 1 but radically changed design from Ettore Sottsass.

 Tekne 1 (1962)

 The Tekne and later Editor series introduced Olivett's own solution to drive the type lever.
 While other manufactures based their drive on a rotating roller, rubber coated or with teeth, Olivetti designed an up and down swinging flag drive which pulls the type lever towards the paper roller.
 So the movement of the type lever was under full control and made possible to implement a double strike protection based on inertia of the type lever and the force driven by the swinging flag to protect the types from damage when the typist unintentionally hits two or more keys at once.
 Tekne 1 was the base model of the series.